 Be sure to keep checking for new articles on your topic, and other developments that might affect your research, using alerts on Westlaw and Lexis, and by following topical legal blogs and newsletters.

-Some other legal research guides on preemption include:
+Legal research guides on preemption include:

 Georgetown Law Library Guide: Research Strategies for Seminar Papers